 Android phones are nowhere near CD quality in terms of frequency response or noise.
 Avoid using AAC on these models.

 The biggest concern with AAC is its hugely variable performance between smartphones.
 Even Bluetooth’s default SBC didn’t see anything approaching this variety between phones I’ve tested.
-If you’re an Android user, you’re probably better off avoiding AAC and sticking with SBC, or opting for aptX or LDAC if available.
+If you’re an Android user, you’re probably better off sticking with SBC, or opting for aptX or LDAC if available.